 A curve ball question to catch Ben off-guard.
 Ben didn’t hesitate with an answer.
 “No.”

 Of course Ben knew that Travis knew he was lying.
 He’d felt a physical pull towards guys often – Seth, Austin, his personal trainer, Guy.
-Even Derek, his best friend in seventh grade who’d jerked off beside him several times while watching porn in his parents’ basement – but he would never have admitted any of that out loud.
+Even Derek, his best friend in seventh grade who’d jerked off beside him a bunch of times while watching porn in his basement – but he would never have admitted any of that out loud.
 Not even to Travis, who was perhaps the one person on earth he could have finally been honest with.

-“Well, I’m flattered that you’re here with me, then,” Travis said, lightly pinching Ben’s earlobe between his thumb and forefinger.
+“Well, I’m flattered that you’re here with me, then,” Travis said.
+Lightly, he pinched Ben’s earlobe between his thumb and forefinger.
 The leather bracelet around his wrist tickled the hairs on Ben’s neck.
 Travis’ eyes were alight, his mouth turned up in a slight grin.
 He was probably hoping for some gut-wrenching self-proclamation from Ben, but Ben decided to throw him his own curve ball instead.
 “How’d you get that scar?” he asked, tapping Travis’ left temple with a fingertip.

 Light dissipated from Travis’ eyes and his expression faltered a fraction as the mood changed within him.
 “Horse shoe accident,” was his reply, voice thin, lips tight.